Trump to sign Mexico deal in 90 days; Canada talks to resume

 Talks to keep Canada in a North American trade bloc broke up Friday and will resume next week with the two longtime allies divided over such issues as Canada's dairy market and U.S. efforts to shield drug companies from generic competition.

-The U.S. and Mexico reached a deal on Monday that excluded Canada.
+The U.S. and Mexico reached a deal on Monday that excluded Canada, the third NAFTA country.
 The top Canadian trade envoy, Foreign Affairs Minister Chrystia Freeland, then hurried to Washington for talks aimed at preserving Canada's membership in the regional trade agreement.

 But Freeland couldn't break an impasse in four days of negotiations with U.S. Trade Representative Robert Lighthizer.
 The U.S.-Canada talks will resume Wednesday.

-The negotiations had taken an odd turn for the worse Friday over news that President Donald Trump had told Bloomberg News that he wasn't willing to make any concessions to Canada.
-Trump said he wanted the remarks to remain off-the-record; otherwise, the president said, "it's going to be so insulting they're not going to be able to make a deal."
+The negotiations took an odd turn for the worse Friday over news that President Donald Trump had told Bloomberg News that he wasn't willing to make any concessions to Canada.
+Trump wanted the remarks to remain off-the-record; otherwise, the president said, "it's going to be so insulting they're not going to be able to make a deal."

 The comments were leaked to the Toronto Star, and on Friday afternoon, Trump took to Twitter to angrily confirm the Star's report: